gpetty002/historicalStories/notes.md

 This is my next step in this process.
 I need to begin organizing myself to collect stories in the next few weeks.

 I also want clean up the UI and implement the save story feature, but to do the latter, I want the stories to be refined first.
 So this is a later issue.
 Cleaning up the UI can also occur much later.

+#### 04 June 2024

+Some thing came up in my personal life and I wasn't able to work on the project for a week, but I am back.
+I've reached out to three history professionals.
+One who works with Mayan medicine studies, one who works with Indian feminist studies, and another who focuses on Palestinian studies.
+I also reached out to a friend for Filipino stories.

+I also discussed the project with a Feminist studies graduate student and they suggested crowdsourcing should be the main focal point for story collection.
+However, I should use OpenAI's API only for writing the stories better and making them more detailed and engaging.
+This is because OpenAI is generative so it is more likely to be less factual.

+I am using this approach instead.

+In the meantime, I will add the story of the day feature on the Featured Screen.
+I will also be tying up loose ends.

+I also have meetings with history professionals today as well.